zumburuk/ME462_2020/PowerPuff_meeting_minutes.md

+## 10 June 2020
+Robot gripper awesome...
+Hatem is to determine the simulator
+Denge's eye is getting better

 ## 23 May 2020
 Hatem continues to webots and to transform other designs to webots
 Denge moved on in the design of the eye